krischer/instaseis/Readme.md

 ### Installation

 Install it by cloning the git repository and installing with an editable installation.
-The Makefile currently has to executed to build the shared library until a proper installation routine has been written.
+The Makefile currently has to be executed to build the shared library until a proper installation routine has been written.

 ```bash
 $ git clone https://github.com/krischer/axisem_db.git